Der-Henning/tgtg/README.md

 # TGTG Scanner

 Scanns your favorite TGTG Magic Bags for new available items and notifies you via mail, IFTTT or pushSafer.
+Notifications will be send when the available amount of magic bags rises from zero to something.

 ## Disclaimer